Abhay007-eng/Abhay007-eng/README.md

 ## 🚀 About Me

 - 🎓 Bachelor's in Computer Science
-- 🌍 Aspiring Master's student (CS)
 - 💻 Love coding, problem-solving, and building real-world apps
 - 🌱 Currently learning: advanced Python, web development, and AI concepts
 - ✈️ Open to research, collaboration, and internship opportunities